azutoolkit/cql/docs/active-record-with-cql/relations/hasmany.md

 - Defining `Post` and `Comment` models with `has_many` and `belongs_to` associations, including the `foreign_key` option.
 - Interacting with the `has_many` collection using methods like `create`, `build`, `<<`, `all`, `find_by`, `exists?`, `size`, `delete`, and `clear`.
-- Eager loading associations with `includes`.
+- Eager loading associations with `preload` to avoid N+1 queries.
+- Using `join` for filtering by associated records.

 ### Next Steps